Table of Contents

 compression-level-max=9

-# Default compression level to use when no explicit compression level was selected
+# Default compression level to use when no explicit level is specified.

-# by a client application.
-This parameter is not used and must be 0 if the list
+# Not used and must be 0 if multiple compressions are supported or if the list is empty.

-# Must be in the range of the min/max limits above.
+# Must be within the min/max range above.

 #